 - 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
-The department's Education Bureau is responsible for announcing the test results.
+The study programme administration is responsible for announcing the test results.
 The privacy of students will be respected when test results are announced. - 2.
 Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
 Inspection is subject to the procedure described in Annex 1. - 4.
-Feedback is given according to the procedure described in Annex 1.
+Feedback is given according to the procedure described in Annex 1. - 5.
+At most once a year a student may request the Examination Board to provide a certified written overview of their results from which he can derive rights.